 This page demonstrates my experience with some of the Arduino systems.
 A lot has been written and posted to web pages both officially and unofficially, and on forums.
 Unfortunately much of the forum posts either don't address the problem correctly or post inaccurate or incomplete information.
-A lot of assumptions are made in configuring or interfacing to the Arduino.
+A lot of assumptions are made in configuring or interfacing to the Arduino system.
 This page will try to address just a few of the problems I have encountered and demonstrate how to get things working correctly.
+This page will address information on the official Arduino hardware and some of the Arduino clones available from Ebay and made in China.

 Arduino has its origin in Italy.
 Almost all the software, development environment, libraries are available for free from the official Arduino site.
 There are many versions of the Arduino and are given Italian nicknames.
 Such as Uno, Yun, Nano, Leonardo, Duemilanove, Tre, Zero, Micro, Esplora, Mega, Robot, Pro, etc. These refer to the Atmel processor used and the on board features contained.